Snozzberries/snozzberries.github.io/_posts/2022-05-19-powershell-profiles-with-wsl.md

 The Ubuntu prompt in WSL.

 The profile also loads a few PowerShell modules that are nice to haves.
 Below is an example of the PSReadLine module.
-This provides automatic pattern matching against the shell’s command history, and recently added completion suggestions as a new provider.
+This provides automatic pattern matching against the shell’s command history, and, recently added, completion suggestions as a new provider.

 ![Example of PSReadLine with command history and completion suggestions.](https://raw.githubusercontent.com/Snozzberries/snozzberries.github.io/main/assets/powershell-profiles-with-wsl/Untitled%204.png)